grizio/typera-idonttrustlikethat/README.md

 // Change "typera-express" to "typera-koa" if you're using Koa import { Response, Route, URL, route } from "typera-express" import { object, string, number } from "idonttrustlikethat"
-// Change "typera-idonttrustlikethat/express" to "typera-idonttrustlikethat/koa" if you're using Koa
-import { Parser } from "typera-idonttrustlikethat/express"
+// Change "typera-idonttrustlikethat-express" to "typera-idonttrustlikethat-koa" if you're using Koa import { Parser } from "typera-idonttrustlikethat-express"

 interface User {
   id: number